• Ingredient Transparency

 Packaging aidSoftgels

-Solubiliser that improves dispersion of actives and flavours.
+Solubiliser that improves dispersion of active ingredients and flavours.
 Some shoppers seek PEG-free formulas.

 ExcipientSolubiliserLiquidsSoftgels